 While Nicholas might not describe himself as in love with the academic side of the law, that’s not to say he couldn’t write a book on it.
 In fact, he has.
 He played a critical role in writing and updating a substantial text on Malaysian arbitration – the second edition of Subdra Rajoo’s Law, Practice and Procedure of Arbitration.

-- X v X 9 WLUK 530 opposing an application to set aside an order under s.66, arising out an award in a matrimonial finance arbitration;
+- Opposing an application to set aside an order arising out of an award in a matrimonial finance arbitration (X v X 9 WLUK 530).

-- SIAC arbitration between Indian and Singaporean parties in a dispute over the performance of a share purchase agreement, the defence being illegality under Indian law/public policy.
+- An SIAC arbitration between Indian and Singaporean parties where the defence was illegality under Indian law/public policy.